Predicting User Behavior in Six Simple Steps [Complete Guide]

 2. Identify your users

-Predictions based on users that don’t use your product won’t get you very far!
+Predictions based on users that don’t use your product won’t get you very far.
 To architect an experience your users love, you’ll need to hone in on your personas: the various groups of people most likely to engage with your product.

 You should study each persona during your research project to gain a deeper understanding of their motivations, how they think and feel about your product, and any obstacles that impede their experience.

-Side note, if you’re looking for help with recruitment, we’ve got you covered.
+Side note: if you’re looking for help with recruitment, we’ve got you covered.
 With our automated participant engine, you’ll gain access to over 120 million diverse, quality study participants worldwide.

-3. Test time!
+3. Test time

-Plan formulated and participants ready to go, it’s time to jump into action, using your cloud-based research tool to conduct quantitative and qualitative remote user research
+Plan formulated and participants ready to go, it’s time to jump into action, using your cloud-based research tool to conduct quantitative and qualitative remote user research.

 With the right platform, the research process will be seamless.
 In a few clicks, you’ll be able to set up your study and then watch the platform get to work, utilizing the prowess of machine learning to automatically monitor and collect user insights.

-Of course, if you’re running a moderated study, you’ll need to be on hand for interviews.
+Of course, if you’re running a moderated study, you may need to be on hand for interviews.
 But, even then, you’ll want to consider using a platform enriched with automation and data analytics.
 Capabilities like automatic transcripts and in-built visualization tools help you to make sense of video insights faster, so you can deliver impactful UX predictions at speed and scale.

 4. Discover the patterns and report back